AntonSol919/linkspace/lns.md

 ### How can I register?

-The following authorities have been assigned, and you can request a name ending in:
+The following top level authorities have been assigned, and you can request a name ending in:

 - :free.
 First come, first served.
 - :dev if you have contributed to the code.
 - :com for 10 euro per year.
+- :nl for 10 euro per year.

 To do so, scroll down to the end.
-For others read on.

-### Can I register a name:org, name:nl, name:xxx or other another name not yet mentioned?

-For country codes, and other popular top level names not yet mentioned I'll accept registrations and sign them for 10 euro per year.
-However, I intend to give/sell these top level binding rights to other organizations.
-In other words, I can't guarantee they'll remain valid.

 ### Can I become a top level authority?